osiell/oerplib/doc/source/tutorials.rst

 Manage databases
 ----------------

-You can manage `OpenERP` databases with the :attr:`oerplib.OERP.db` property.
+You can manage server databases with the :attr:`oerplib.OERP.db` property.
 It offers you a dynamic access to all methods of the ``/db`` RPC service in order to list, create, drop, dump, restore databases and so on.